John-Kyalo/John-Kyalo/README.md

 ![John's GitHub stats](https://github-readme-stats.vercel.app/api?username=John-Kyalo&show_icons=true&theme=radical)

+- 👯 I’m looking to collaborate on Data projects.
+Structring the data ecosystem, Analysing, Modelling and Visualizing data
 <!--
 **John-Kyalo/John-Kyalo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.